A proactive approach to IT security can save your organization from disaster.

 - Communication channels and setting expectations for impacted audiences (internal, external)

-- Escalating courses of recovery to resume operations (optionally, prioritizing either least time to recovery, or least work-loss recovery)
+- Escalating courses of recovery to resume operations (optionally, prioritizing either least time to recovery or most minor work-loss recovery)

 - Evaluate plan effectiveness, lessons learned; implement appropriate improvements to prevention and protection

-Creating and typing out a security incident response plan is great, but it is useless if no one knows about it.
-The entire plan is reliant on the first step, detect.
-If your people haven’t been educated on what signs they need to look out for, then they will not notify your response team when an incident does occur.
-If the response team is not notified, then the plan won’t be enacted and your organization will be at the mercy of the attacker.
+Creating and typing out a security incident response plan is excellent, but it is useless if no one knows about it.
+The entire project is reliant on the first step, detection.
+If your people haven’t been educated on what signs they need to look out for, they will notify your response team when an incident occurs.
+If the response team is not advised, then the plan won’t be enacted, and your organization will be at the mercy of the attacker.

-Integrating employee IT security awareness into the company culture is something many organizations struggle do successfully.
-If your organization is unsure how to educate and train employees on IT security best-practices and trends, talk to our IT consultation team and check out our webinar The Human Element of IT Security: Training Your Employees to Defend Your Business.
+Integrating employee IT security awareness into the company culture is something many organizations struggle to do successfully.
+If your organization is unsure how to educate and train employees on IT security best practices and trends, talk to our IT consultation team and check out our webinar, The Human Element of IT Security: Training Your Employees to Defend Your Business.